juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

       interval: step
 ```

-SCEModel supports GPU transform to speed-up data augmentations for training and/or validation, and we specify the configuration of the contrastive transforms:
+SCEModel supports GPU transform to speed up data augmentations for training and/or validation, and we specify the configuration of the contrastive transforms:
 ```yaml
 model:
   train_transform: